maverstr/FabAcademy2021-Maxime_Verstraeten/docs/modules/module11.md

 ## Third project: Inception spinning top
 Finally, let's make a spinning top!

-First, [I found a nice design](https://grabcad.com/library/inception-spinning-top-1), inspired from the Inception on movie.
+First, [I found a nice design](https://grabcad.com/library/inception-spinning-top-1), inspired from the Inception movie.
 <figure> <center>
   <img src="./../../img/mod11/inception.jpg" alt="logo text" width="80%" />
   <figcaption>From GrabCad</figcaption>
 </figure>
 ### Positive mold
-First step: designing the positive mold in Solidworks so that I can machine it.
+First step: designing the positive mold in SolidWorks so that I can machine it.
-To create the mold in Solidworks:
+To create the mold in SolidWorks:

 I created a basic rectangle which is bigger than the spinning top.
 <figure> <center>